pawlo555/image-generator/README.md

 # Image_generating
-Generating a similar image using genetic algorythm
+Generating a similar image using genetic algorithm